 - It can slow down your speed

-- Connection can drop that can expose your online identity
+- The connection can drop that can expose your online identity

 - Some free VPNs can sell your data